rvanbruggen/HackoladeGitTestRepo/README.md

 ### 7. Adding another small change to minor fixes
 In Clone1, add a third line to the description of the `Movies` collection.
 Commit and push this to branch `minor-fixes`.

+### 8. Merge the minor fixes into the main branch - version 1.2
+In Clone1, open a pull request.
+Merge the pull request into main.